 Would I be better off delaying my trip in hopes it might get warmer?
 I'm not sure that these frigid weather conditions are a problem?

 It is bitterly cold these days but not 'unsafe' if you are properly decked out.
 However, avoid he countries hardest hit - Ukraine, Romania, and southern Balkans.
 Moving around will be a problem.
-If you are not planning to hop around a lot, traveling won't be a problem otherwise you'll encounter some delays. over 6 years ago
+If you are not planning to hop around a lot, traveling won't be a problem otherwise you'll encounter some delays. almost 7 years ago

 Ok I plan to visit Switzerland first then Germany I'll visit the cities and towns closest to Zurich and then when my friend and I head over to Germany we'll be going to Hannover and then I'll either be going to Berlin or Frankfurt depending on my next destination.